junxit/us-congress-bills-117/derived/amendments.md

 ### 16 U.S.C. § 1434

-> in paragraph (a)(6), by striking “the forty-five day period of continuous session of Congress beginning on the date of submission of the documents” and inserting “60-day period”;
+> in subsection (a)(6), by striking “the forty-five day period of continuous session of Congress beginning on the date of submission of the documents” and inserting “60-day period”;

 | | |
 |---|---|